 - Providing recommendations to existing healthcare and social services.

 - Advocating to assist others obtain needed health services.

-- Developer of Support Groups – Facilitates the development of support groups
+- Facilitating the development of support groups.

 Nancy Gordon (right) is the Parish Nurse at Bloor Street and Bathurst United Churches.
 Photography credit: H. Durnford

 What does a Parish Nurse Do?

 The parish nurse strives to form relationships with individuals and groups, to share, teach and promote understanding about the Wholeness of body, mind and spirit.
 Parish Nurses work with people of all ages and stages of life to: